shamalja/filestack-snippets/content/blogs/quick-bulk-image-upload/demo/readme.md

 ### Usage

 1. Click the **"Upload Images"** button to open the Filestack file picker.
-2. Select up to 50 images from your device.
+2. Select up to 50 images from your device (maximum limit is set to 50 in this example).
 3. Once uploaded, the images will be displayed in a responsive grid.

 ---